moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Track Name: Identifies the track name as defined in ({{track-name}}).

-* Track Request Parameters: The parameters are defined in
-{{version-specific-params}}

 * Location Filter: Identifies acceptable values for start and end group(s)/object(s) to be delivered.
 See ({{sub-filter}}).

-For filter value of "AbsoluteStart", the following interpretation holds:

 * StartGroup: The start Group ID.
-This field MUST be present.

-* StartObject: The start Object ID within the group corresponding to the StartGroup.
-Omitting this field implies objects from the beginning of the group.

-The fields EndGroup and EndObject MUST NOT be present.

-For filter value of "AbsoluteRange", the following interpretation holds:

-* StartGroup: The start Group ID.
-This field MUST be present.
+Only present for "AbsoluteStart" and "AbsoluteRange" filter types.

-* StartObject: The start Object ID within the group corresponding to the StartGroup.
-This field MUST be present.
+* StartObject: The start Object ID within the StartGroup.
+Only present for "AbsoluteStart" and "AbsoluteRange" filter types.

 * EndGroup: The end Group ID.
-This field MUST be present.
+Only present for the "AbsoluteRange" filter type.

 * EndObject: The end Object ID.
-Omitting this field implies until the end of group specified in EndGroup.
+Only present for the "AbsoluteRange" filter type.

+* Track Request Parameters: The parameters are defined in
+{{version-specific-params}}

 On successful subscription, the publisher MUST reply with a SUBSCRIBE_OK,